kitzberger/songs/This World.md

 	A A7 D D7
 	guess they do believe in fairies too

+	the ones that slash the top tax rate that actually could've changed our fate
+	can't believe that's still an issue

 ## Verse 3

 	somehow we tend to harm the ones we love the most